Note

 -o opt,[opt…]

 mount options, see below for details.
 A variety of FUSE options can be given here as well.
-The allow_root is forced by the program and you must add -o direct_io to fully take advantage of the fixed mode. see Mounting from fstab for more options.
+The allow_root is forced by the program.

 -f